 It’s time to collect baby shoes.
 They’re more viable than adult ones, in so many ways.
 In short: they’re cheaper, easier, save space, and still provide plenty of fun.

-However, it’s definitely still much less than what the adult-sized editions would cost. adidas Superstars in adult sizes cost $80.
+However, it’s definitely still much less than what the adult-sized editions would cost.
+Let's take a look at 2019 prices.
+For example, adidas Superstars in adult sizes cost $80.
 Newborn crib sizes are a measly $36, and infant ones not much more at $45.
 How about something more limited?
-The Yeezy BOOST 700 V2 ‘Vanta’ in infants sizes fetch about $260 on StockX’s resale marketplace – not much more than their $180 retail.
+At time of writing, the Yeezy BOOST 700 V2 ‘Vanta’ in infants sizes fetch about $260 on StockX’s resale marketplace – not much more than their $180 retail.
 Compare that to $440 versus the adults’ $300 retail.
 Black Off-White Air Max 90s ask about $200 for toddler sizes, yet an adult’s size has you coughing up at least $650.
 Feeling the sting yet?